CodingRock-Star/ViewModelDemo/README.md

 # ViewModelDemo
-The app will demo the ViewModel
+The app will demo the how to use the ViewModel in android.